m-zakeri/m-zakeri.github.io/content/pages/about.md

 ## Skills
 As a software engineer, I know about software development methodologies (both traditional and modern methodologies), software architectures, enterprise applications design and development, programming, and computer networks.
 I am an expert in object-oriented design, database concepts, and ORMs.
 During the IUST master program, I learned about distributed systems, advanced software engineering, software reverse engineering techniques, cluster, grid, and cloud computing, and secure and dependable software systems design.
 For the time being, my skills are as follows:

-* Software Engineering
+* Software engineering
+    * Object-oriented system analysis and design
+    * RUP and Agile methodologies
-* Software Testing
+* Software testing
-    * Automatic Test Data Generation
+    * Automatic test data generation
-    * Fuzzing
-    * Dynamic Program Analysis
+    * Security testing, stress testing, and fuzzing
+    * Static and dynamic program analysis
 * Deep Learning
     * Recurrent Neural Networks
     * Recurrent Language Models

 ## Micropedia
-From summer 2013 my friends and I also maintain [Micropedia](http://micropedia.ir/){:target="_blank"} a free software engineering/ programming tutorials website in Persian.
+From **July 2013** my friends and I maintain [Micropedia](http://micropedia.ir/){:target="_blank"} a free software engineering/ programming tutorials website in Persian.
 You can find some basic programming tutorials on Micropedia.

 Please visit my [blog](https://m-zakeri.github.io/blog_index.html){:target="_blank"} or jump to [resources](https://m-zakeri.github.io/pages/resources.html){:target="_blank"} page for more information.
 At this time, there is no commenting tool here on my blog and you can contact me anytime by sending an email to: